Five Common Annuity Myths Debunked

 There are three kinds of annuities:

-You may have already heard a bit about annuities, however there are some myths floating around.
+You may have already heard about annuities, but there are some common myths worth addressing.

 Myth #1: Annuities Aren’t Flexible.